 Aggregated impact considerations of DECT/SRD based on LDC, on a priority service may require a ‘no fixed outdoor installation’ restriction to avoid undue harmful aggregated interference.
 At the same time, a more polite spectrum access with DCS and core-band-handover upon interference is rewarded compared to the LDC approach only where an additional duty cycle restriction of ≤ 1% over 1 hour is applied.

 The benign concept is much simpler than the tree-tiered authorisation concept and is therefore preferred at this stage, and not restricting any future developments as described above.
 The preferred approach should be to see how the market takes up this opportunity and therefore a soft-harmonisation approach via a new entry in ERC/REC 70-03 [5] is suggested and hence, CEPT does not propose to introduce a Commission implementing decision in this part of the spectrum for DECT/SRD at this stage where the situation is also not very stable and any set of technical requirements may be subject to changes in the future.

+Since it is also considered that the development of more sophisticated spectrum access technologies is not obvious due to the presence of the DECT DCS spectrum access technology and market participants would rather employ DECT spectrum access than developing more sophisticated spectrum access alternatives than the duty cycle restriction, the first entry in Table 7 should refer to EN 301 406 (also because of the tuning range within 1880-1920 MHz).
+This does not rule out the option, should the market take this opportunity up, that equivalent polite spectrum access methods are contemplated in the future.
+The second entry (pure DC regulated approach) should refer to the non-specific SRD harmonised standard EN 300 440.

 Impact of availability of new Harmonised european Standards

 Harmonised European Standards play an important role in regulating spectrum and radio equipment in Europe.
-The following Table 10: XXX includes the Harmonised European Standards which are currently foreseen as Candidate Harmonised European Standards in ETSI covering the essential requirements of article 3.2 of the Directive 2014/53/EU [ref] and which are in relation to the existing and proposed entries in Annex X.
+The following Table 10: includes the Harmonised European Standards which are currently foreseen as Candidate Harmonised European Standards in ETSI covering the essential requirements of article 3.2 of the Directive 2014/53/EU [ref] and which are in relation to the existing and proposed entries in Annex 3.

+More and more entries in the technical annex of the EC Decision for SRDs refer to harmonised European standards.
+The regulatory concept for UWB also uses references to the harmonised European standards.

+An additional column in the technical annex of the EC Decision for SRDs could be included to inform about the harmonised standard published in the OJEU in relation to the respective entry.
+This would mirrow the format of national radio interfaces which also includes in its informative part the possibility to refer to harmonised standards.

+It is propose to change all the references in the technical annex of the EC Decision for SRDs from the R&TTE Directive 1999/5/EC to the RE Directive 2014/53/EU.

 Directive 2014/53/EC includes that receiver requirements are emphasised in the context of harmonised conditions for availability and effective use adopted under the Radio Spectrum Decision (676/2002/EC).

-Only those standards for which we have an entry or propose an entry in the technical annex!!!

-EN 302 567 [21], EN 300 330 [28], EN 300 220 [18] (report about summary of changes, inclusions)